 Our guides note the first push of silver salmon (cohos) into the river near the lodge in early August each year.
 By about the 15th the river has many fish throughout, and by early September the numbers are mind-numbing.
 Over the course of the season these fish average 10-12 pounds, and it is not at all unusual to land fish in the 14-16 pound class.
 Guides have weighed plenty of 18's, and even a handful of 20's…trophy fish in anyone's book.
 Even better, many are caught on the surface, popping Foam Top Pink Pollywogs across the tops of slow pools, anglers watching with rapt anticipation as fish wake up behind them, heads porpoising out to engulf the oversized dry.
 Truly, Hoodoo would seem to be the Holy Grail of silver salmon fly fishing!

 For being such a remarkably distant destination, Hoodoo Lodge is surprisingly easy to access.
 Guests begin the journey by flying from home to Anchorage, Alaska, and overnighting.

-The next morning, they will board a commercial Pen Air flight from Anchorage to the village of Cold Bay, at the extreme western point of the remote Alaska Peninsula.
+The next morning, guests will board a private charter flight from Anchorage to the village of Nelson Lagoon, near the extreme western point of the remote Alaska Peninsula.
 Here they are met by Rod, and

 Lodging at Hoodoo Sportfishing